iwakoscott/udacity-sql-project/README.md

 ## Copy of Output?
 Open 'output.txt' in your favorite text editor or simply run 'cat output.txt' to view the output of 'main'.

+## What is the directory 'misc'?
+You don't actually have to go in there at all.
+I just put a .txt file that helped me visualize the three tables provided for this assignment.